Jakob Rosenfeld: Legacy

 In 2003, his 100th birthday was celebrated in China and a stamp was issued commemorating Rosenfeld.
-Hu Jintao said, "As a shining example of Sino-Austrian friendship, he and his achievements will live on..."
+Hu Jintao said, "As a shining example of China-Austrian friendship, he and his achievements will live on..."

 China erected a statue in his honour, at a hospital called Rosenfeld Hospital in Junan County, Shandong which was named after him.
 Shandong is the area he worked as a field doctor.
 In Junan County there is also an exhibition hall called the Deeds of International Fighter Rosenfeld.

 In 2006 a large exhibit was mounted in Beijing's National Museum of China in tribute to him.
 The museum exhibit in his honor was inaugurated by Chinese President Hu Jintao.
 The Shanghai Jewish Refugees Museum also highlights his life.

 A bronze memorial (from 1993) at the entrance of Unfallkrankenhaus (UKH) hospital in Graz, Austria depicts Rosenfeld.
 A park in Vienna was named after him in 2006, and the same year an exhibit about him designed by Gerd Kaminski was placed in the Jewish Museum Vienna.

 He is buried in Kiryat Shaul Cemetery on the outskirts of Tel Aviv.
-Since China–Israel relations were reestablished in 1992, a Chinese delegation has visited his grave yearly.
+Since China–Israel relations were reestablished in 1992, a Chinese delegation has visited his grave annually.